 Life Saving Victoria (est. 2002) is an initiative of the Royal Life Saving Society Australia Victoria Branch (est. 1904) and Surf Life Saving Victoria (est. 1947).

 Operating as a social enterprise, we are an independent company that is limited by guarantee.
 Life Saving Victoria is a registered charity with the Australian Charities and Not-for-profits Commission (ACNC) and has Deductible Gift Recipient (DGR) status with the Australian Taxation Office.

-We have 32,000 volunteer members and employ more than 300 staff.
+We employ more than 500 staff and our lifesaving clubs have more than 37,000 members.
 Together, we work with communities, educational institutions, government agencies, businesses and the broader aquatic industry, to achieve our vision and mission.